Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Try paced deep breathing exercises

-The North American Menopause Society recommends paced respiration (slow deep breathing sustained for a specific period of time) as a behavioral treatment for hot flashes.
+The Menopause Society recommends paced respiration (slow deep breathing sustained for a specific period of time) as a behavioral treatment for hot flashes.
 To start, try for five minutes twice per day, with a target rate of 6-8 breaths per minute.
 If that works, try to get up to 15-minute sessions.
 It might feel a bit odd and unnatural at first, but stick with it, and it will become like second nature.

 Give acupuncture a go